Amjad Askary

 Sahana Ramesh

-Sahana is a second-year Molecular, Cellular, and Developmental Biology major interested in exploring developmental cell signaling pathways.
+Sahana is a third-year Molecular, Cellular, and Developmental Biology major interested in exploring developmental cell signaling pathways.
 In her free time, she enjoys learning languages and playing video games.

 Previous members